davegaeddert/davegaeddert/content/_readme.md

 learning 20% of the material will usually allow me to do 80% of what I need.
 It gets me into trouble at times, but usually when that time comes,
-I've got a big enough problem to justify "going deep" myself or through someone else.
+I've got a big enough problem to justify going "deep" myself or asking someone else to.

-**I’m better at buying books than reading them.**
-They kind of serve as physical placeholders for “ideas worth exploring when the time comes”.
-I find that all books are not relevant at all times.
-A good book to read today might not be such a good read a year from now — relevancy matters.
-(Non fiction anyway).
-It’s more like a personal library. https://patrickcollison.com/bookshelf

-**I learn by doing**
+**I learn by doing.**

-## Managing

-**I have a hard time knowing when to hand things off.**
+At a certain point, I think the best way to decide if an idea is good or not is to try it.
+There is no substitute for looking at and using the real thing -- no matter how good you think you are at envisioning it.

-**I have a hard time letting problems or potential improvements in others work slip by.**
+**I have a hard time *not* solving your problems.**

-**I like solving problems.** If you’re talking to me, and a problem comes up, I’ll really want to solve it -- even if it isn’t mine to solve.

----

-I really like to build things.
-It’s how I learn.
-It’s also when ideas become concrete and have to live or die.

-I like to be right.
-But I don’t dislike it when I’m wrong.
-I wish people would push back on me more often.
-If we can’t come up with a better answer, then the one we have is probably good enough.

-I try to be nice.
-And think that I usually am.
-But I know some critiques can be painful regardless (they are to me too).
-If I provide a critique, it’s because I really think it needs to be said — not just because I want to put someone down.
-If I don’t see an upside to it, I won’t say it and often don’t unless I’m frustrated.
-I have a hard time balancing this sometimes — it depends on my mood.
-Some days I call out lots of problems.
-Other days I don’t.
-It ebbs and flows with my mood and the mood of others and the work.

-I can often be part (or all) of the reason meetings go too long.
-Most of the stuff I’m involved in are with small teams, who do lots of other things too, and don’t share ideas as much as I’d like.
-So when we’re together a lot of stuff can come spilling out.
-And I’m pretty much ok with that.
-I try to be good about keeping it relevant and useful for everyone involved.
-But if it isn’t, tell me so we can all move on.
-Odds are that I want to move on too but am talking until I get the sense that an idea is clicking or it is not, so that I know what to do with it.

-A good chunk of my time is spent building things to make others more effective at their job.
-But everybody thinks and works differently.
-If I don’t get any feedback, then I am going to do what makes the most sense to me personally.
-A lot of times though, the thing I’m building will be used by others more than I’ll use it myself.
-I get frustrated when this is the case and there’s not much input to go off of.

-I hedge my bets in writing.
+If you're working on something and *don't* want me to solve it for you, then you almost can't even mention it.
+As soon as I hear something in my realm of understanding, I start thinking about it and throwing out ideas.
+I'm trying to get better about giving people space to figure things out on their own, but consider giving me a heads up that you don't want to hear ideas or feedback yet if that's the case.

+**I try to be nice when being critical.**
+But I know some critiques can be painful regardless (they are on me too).
+If I provide a critique,
+it’s because I see a real probleem or a meaningful improvement -- not just because I want to put you down.
+If I don’t see an upside to it then I won't say it.
-If I'm in a bad mood, I will call out every thing I see that I don't like.
-Just ask my wife.
+If you feel like I'm calling out things that don't matter, ask me, "Does this really matter?"
+Sometimes I'm just frustrated about other things and not thinking clearly.

+**I'm quick to change processes.**
+I understand that not everyone likes constant change.
+Worse though to me,
+is recognizing that something needs to change and being afraid to do it.
+I'm trying to learn where to draw this line, but I think people underestimate how much impact a small change can have in your day-to-day work.